kotlitecture/template-multiplatform-compose/processor/src/main/resources/kotli/template/miltiplatform/compose/description.md

-Based on KMP and Compose Multiplatform UI Framework.
+Based on KMP, Compose Multiplatform UI Framework and the latest recommended guidelines.